2023 Vermont shooting of Palestinian students

 On November 25, 2023, three 20-year-old students of Palestinian descent were shot and injured in Burlington, Vermont.
 The students, who were visiting Burlington for Thanksgiving break, were wearing keffiyehs to show solidarity with Palestine amid the Gaza war when they were shot near the University of Vermont.
-A suspect, 48-year-old Jason Eaton, was arrested the following day, with the Burlington Police Chief stating the shooting was being investigated as a possible hate crime.
+A suspect, 48-year-old Jason Eaton, was arrested two days later and charged with three counts of attempted second-degree murder.
+Although initially investigated as a possible hate crime, no official motive has been established.
+Ahead of the trial, the judge allowed an insanity defense based on Eaton's claim that he was a CIA operative acting under orders.
+On September 21, 2026, Eaton was convicted in the shooting.

 Shooting

 Three Palestinian 20-year-old male college students were returning to the home of one of their grandmothers after spending time bowling during a birthday party and were near the University of Vermont and the UVM Medical Center.
 They had been in Burlington since November 22, and were staying at the home of one of the student’s grandmothers.
 The students were reported to be speaking a mixture of Arabic and English and two of them were wearing keffiyehs when the suspect walked up to them and began to shoot at them, apparently only striking two of them when he was about 6 ft (1.8 m) away.
 One of the wounded was able to call 911, while the third fled to a neighbor’s home before realizing he had been shot, while asking for them to call 911.